hamzaouiii/cubrel-move/FEATURES.md

 - **Concurrent sessions / multi-device**: fully independent by design — `sessions.user_id` is indexed but not unique, and no single-session-guard middleware exists, so the same user can be logged in on unlimited devices simultaneously with no way to see or revoke another device's session.
 - **Logout**: `POST /logout` invalidates only the current session (destroys that session row, regenerates ID/token) and does not affect other devices' live sessions.

 **⚠ INCOMPLETE / DOC-CODE MISMATCH** — `docs/session-timeout-guide.md` (a user-facing help article) describes two admin settings as if already shipped: an admin-configurable idle window (30 min–24h) and an admin toggle to hide the "remember me" checkbox entirely. **Neither exists in code** — `docs/419-session-recovery.md` §9 explicitly lists both as "planned follow-up, not built."
-There is also no active-session listing or "log out other devices" UI, and no impersonation-specific audit log (only a transient `impersonator_id` session value marks that impersonation is in progress).
+There is also no active-session listing or "log out other devices" UI.
+(Impersonation *is* now audited — see [Audit Trail & Impersonation Sessions](#16-audit-trail--impersonation-sessions) — this note is scoped to session management specifically.)

 ### User Security Fields